ClickHouse/clickhouse-docs/docs/en/migrations/bigquery.md

 Finally, we can insert the data from GCS into our ClickHouse table using the [`INSERT INTO SELECT` command](/docs/en/sql-reference/statements/insert-into#inserting-the-results-of-select), which inserts data into a table based on the results from a `SELECT` query.

-To retrieve the data to `INSERT`, we can use the [s3Cluster function](/docs/en/sql-reference/table-functions/s3Cluster) to retrieve data from our GCS bucket since GCS is interoperable with [Amazon S3](https://aws.amazon.com/s3/):
+To retrieve the data to `INSERT`, we can use the [s3Cluster function](/docs/en/sql-reference/table-functions/s3Cluster) to retrieve data from our GCS bucket since GCS is interoperable with [Amazon S3](https://aws.amazon.com/s3/).
+If you only have one ClickHouse node, you can use the [s3 table function](/en/sql-reference/table-functions/s3) instead of the `s3Cluster` function.

 ```sql
 INSERT INTO mytable